grahisar/portfolio_optimization/README.md

 # portfolio_optimization
-Algorithmic portfolio optimization using Monte Carlo simulations and SciPy
+Portfolio optimization using Monte Carlo simulations and SciPy